 Earwax is a helpful and natural part of your body's defenses.
-It protects your ear canal by trapping dirt and slowing the growth of bacteria.
-It's not known why some people experience earwax blockage or why earwax blockage often occurs in only one ear.
+It cleans, lubricates and protects your ear canal by trapping dirt and slowing the growth of bacteria.

 If earwax blockage becomes a problem, you or your doctor can take simple steps to remove the wax safely.

 - Earwax and care.
 American Academy of Otolaryngology — Head and Neck Surgery. http://www.entnet.org/content/earwax-and-care.
 Accessed Jan.
 19, 2015.